How to Get Ripped in a Week

 Do You Have More Time?

 Remember, this type of dieting should not be done longer than one week.
-If possible, you should begin your diet and shred a month in advance.
-This will allow you the proper time to calculate your weight loss and determine mathematically how many calories you need to cut each day.
+If possible, you should begin your diet at least a month in advance.
+This will allow you the proper time to calculate your weight loss and determine mathematically how many calories you need to cut and/or burn each day.